RobTillaart/AtomicWeight/README.md

 Derived is the **atomPercentage()** function to give the percentage of atoms that is a certain element.

+Since 0.1.5 the library supports conversion from moles to grams and back.
+This allows one to easily get the amount of grams of some formula given a needed amount of moles.
+In combination with a load cell one could create a "molar-scale".
+Another application is create lookup-tables, see example.

 Note: library is experimental.
 More testing is needed.